VicOhPNW/portfolio/README.md

 * Required content was in place by the Friday deadline.
 * Project demonstrates an understanding of this week's concepts.
 If prompted, you can discuss your code with an instructor using the correct terminology.
 * Bootstrap classes are used to style the page. his means explicitly using classes mentioned on this page, not just linking the Bootstrap stylesheet.
 * Code is clean, well-refactored, and easy-to-read.
-This includes correct indendation, spacing, and including only necessary comments and debugging tools.
+This includes correct indentation, spacing, and including only necessary comments and debugging tools.

+[Click here](https://vicohpnw.github.io/portfolio/) to check out my portfolio.

 ## Known Bugs